Place

 The result is Stanley Burke’s, once again, a place where past and present meet.
 The building continues to serve food and welcome visitors while telling the story of a moment when Los Angeles embraced speed, modern design, and the open road.

 By preserving this landmark, the project team has shown how thoughtful adaptive reuse can honor architectural history while keeping a place active and meaningful.
-Stanley Burke has received a Los Angeles Conservancy Preservation Award, recognizing outstanding efforts to protect and celebrate the historic places that shape Los Angeles County.
+Stanley Burke’s has received a Los Angeles Conservancy Preservation Award, recognizing outstanding efforts to protect and celebrate the historic places that shape Los Angeles County.

 Preservation Architect: Alan Hess

-Landscape Architect: Nicole Hourian
+Landscape Architect: Hourian Associates

 Historic Preservation Consultant: Carrie Chasteen

-Structural Engineer: Jim Lascola
+Structural Engineer: Shimaji & Lascola Inc

-Structural Engineer: Russell Kehl
+Structural Engineer: Structural Focus

 Original Armet and David concept rendering of Stanley Burke's in 1958. | Armet Davis